 - Plenty of water – enough for you to have a full liter every 2 hours.

 - Healthy Food and snacks- stuff that doesn’t need refrigeration, such as jerky, dried fruit, trail mix, energy bars, etc.

 - A Victorinox Swiss Army knife or multi-purpose tool

 4. Don’t Go, Solo

-When starting with your new hobby, you should always go with at least a friend or two.
-It’s ok to enjoy solo-hiking once you have a bit of experience under your belt, but as a novice, go in a small group so that they can assist in case of any injuries.
-Plus, you’re liable to have more fun when hiking with a couple of close friends.
+You should always go with at least a friend when starting your new hobby.
+It’s ok to enjoy solo-hiking once you have a bit of experience, but as a novice, go in a small group so that they can assist in case of any injuries.
+Plus, you’re liable to have more fun hiking with a couple of close friends.